westerus/localdef/README.md

 # What is LocalDef?

-Custom docker containers with enbaled localset for define system LANG
+Custom docker containers with enabled localset for define system LANG

 # LocalDef agent images